Overreact4670/NextDNS-CLI-HA-Add-on/DOCS.md

 - Device connection status
 - Button to clear DNS logs

-This pairs well with the CLI add-on — the CLI handles local proxying and device identification, while the integration gives you HA sensors and automations based on your NextDNS stats.
+This pairs well with the CLI App — the CLI handles local proxying and device identification, while the integration gives you HA sensors and automations based on your NextDNS stats.

 ---